Je sais pas

-"Je sais pas" (meaning "I don't know" in French) is a song by Canadian singer Celine Dion from her thirteenth studio album, D'eux (1995).
+"Je sais pas" (lit.
+'I don't know') is a song by Canadian singer Celine Dion from her thirteenth studio album, D'eux (1995).
 It was written by Jean-Jacques Goldman and J. Kapler, and produced by Goldman and Erick Benzi.
-The song was released as the album's second single on 21 August 1995, by Columbia Records.
-"Je sais pas" topped the charts in France, Belgium Wallonia and Quebec.
-It was also certified Gold in France and Belgium.
-Two music videos were filmed for the song, directed by Greg Masuak.
+The song was issued as the album's second single on 21 August 1995 by Columbia Records.
+"Je sais pas" reached number one in France, Belgium's Wallonia, and Quebec, and received gold certifications in France and Belgium.
+Two music videos were created for the track, directed by Greg Masuak.

 Background and release

-Dion recorded D'eux in November and December 1994 in the Méga Studio in Paris, France.
-Most songs were written by Jean-Jacques Goldman, while the production was handled by Goldman and Erick Benzi.
-"Je sais pas", written by Goldman and his brother J. Kapler, was chosen as the second single.
-It was commercially released on 21 August 1995 in Belgium, on 2 October 1995 in France and on 18 December 1995 in the Netherlands.
-The live version of "Je sais pas" from Live à Paris was also released as a single in the Netherlands on 12 May 1997.
-The English-language version, "I Don't Know" was included on Falling into You in 1996.
-Dion often performed "Je sais pas" during her concerts.
-In 2005, it was included on her greatest hits album, On ne change pas.
+Dion recorded D'eux in November and December 1994 at the Méga Studio in Paris, France.
+Most songs were written by Jean-Jacques Goldman, with production handled by Goldman and Erick Benzi.
+"Je sais pas", written by Goldman and his brother J. Kapler, was selected as the second single.
+It was commercially released on 21 August 1995 in Belgium, on 2 October 1995 in France, and on 18 December 1995 in the Netherlands.

+A live version of "Je sais pas" from Live à Paris was also issued as a single in the Netherlands on 12 May 1997.
+The English-language version, "I Don't Know", appeared on Falling into You in 1996.
+Dion performed "Je sais pas" regularly during her concerts, and in 2005 it was included on her greatest hits album, On ne change pas.

+Commercial performance

+In France, "Je sais pas" topped the chart for seven weeks.
+On the 1995 year-end charts, it ranked number six on sales and number 10 on airplay.
+The song also spent four weeks at number one in Quebec and two weeks at number one in Belgium's Wallonia.
+It was certified gold in France and Belgium.
+On the European Hot 100 Singles, "Je sais pas" reached number seven in December 1995.
+In the Netherlands, the single entered the chart in January 1996 and peaked at number 34.
+In May 1997, a live version of "Je sais pas" from Live à Paris was released exclusively in the Netherlands, where it reached number 78.